greenfirn/Dashboard/README.md

 - install python on whatever pc you want to use as website backend
 - load rigcloud_dashboard_server.py add any modules it needs, can use visual studio community
 - install x64 version of mqtt broker from https://mosquitto.org/download/
-- modify the mqtt conf file see mosquitto.conf
+- modify the mqtt conf file in 'C:\Program Files\mosquitto' see mosquitto.conf
 - create a folder for password file and data 'C:\mosquitto', 'C:\mosquitto\data'
 - create a login 'C:\Program Files\mosquitto\mosquitto_passwd -c C:\mosquitto\ admin'
 - set mode to local near top of rigcloud_dashboard_server.py will run mqtt on start hidden